 A common tailored approach to anxiety treatment is a combination of talk therapy to help with anxiety (psychotherapy) and medication.

+One type of therapy proven to help anxiety is cognitive behavioral therapy (CBT).
 Other types of therapy, such as exposure therapy or group therapy, may be recommended depending on your specific needs.
-In exposure therapy, your therapist will help you confront your fears and anxieties in a safe, supportive environment.

 Chest pain isn’t the only symptom of anxiety.
 There are several types of anxiety, including panic disorder, generalized anxiety disorder (GAD), and social anxiety disorder (SAD) each with different symptoms.
-Symptoms can vary depending on the individual too and may include:

 *Appointments are generally available within 24 hours.
 Free initial consultations are available only with select providers.
 Prescriptions, particularly for controlled substances, may require an in-person evaluation depending on the state of residence and current federal regulations.